How to Pick March Madness Winners: 7 Perennial Attributes

 4. March Madness Champions Finish in the Top 4 of the BPI

-Another similarly prescient ranking system is the USA Today Coaches Poll, which is conducted throughout the season using a panel of head coaches at Division I schools.
+Another prescient ranking system is the USA Today Coaches Poll.
 Over the past ten years, UConn is the only tournament champion to finish outside the top six in the poll during the final week of the regular season.
 They finished 19th in 2011 and 2014.
 The lesson here is simple: unless you’re picking a school from Storrs, make sure your bracket’s champion is a top-six team in the Coaches Poll, and strongly consider picking one of the top three.

 5. March Madness Champions Come from Schools with Large Student Bodies

 In order to dominate March Madness, you need a large student body full of large student bodies.
-Every single NCAA Tournament champion from the past 11 years has come from a school with an enrollment of at least 10,000 students.
-Duke and Villanova are the two smallest schools — with enrollments of 10,000 and 14,000 respectively — while Kansas, UNC, UConn, Kentucky, and Louisville are all home to at least 22,000 students.
-That doesn’t guarantee a school with 25,000 students will win (just ask the University of Central Florida), but it certainly weeds out smaller schools with less money and less infrastructure.
+Every single NCAA Tournament champion from the past 12 years has come from a school with an enrollment of at least 10,000 students.
+Duke and Villanova are the two smallest schools — with enrollments of 10,000 and 14,000 respectively — while Kansas, UNC, UConn, Kentucky, Louisville, and Virginia are all home to at least 21,000 students.
+That doesn’t guarantee a school with 20,000 students will win (just ask the University of Central Florida), but it certainly weeds out smaller schools with less money and infrastructure.

 6. March Madness Champions Can Light It Up from Deep

-Last year’s Villanova team took this trend to a new level, hitting just at just a shade under 40-percent (T20th in the country) while attempting the fifth-most treys in the nation.
+The 2018 Villanova Wildcats took this trend to a new level, hitting just at just a shade over 40-percent (11th in the country) while attempting the fifth-most treys in the nation.
+The 2019 Virginia Cavaliers were almost as good, hitting 39.5% from three.

-Before you etch your NCAA Tournament winner in stone, make sure they can light it up from downtown.
+Before you etch your NCAA Tournament winner in stone, make sure they can shoot.

 7. March Madness Champions Have Elite Defenses